dragosgontariu/TestArea/README.md

-## 6. Study Case: Saint Lucia
+## 3. Study Case: Saint Lucia

 The GEEST was tested Saint Lucia to assess its functionality.
 The selection of this country was strategic, considering its varied geographic region, size, population densities, and data availability.
 Testing the GEEST across such a broad range of conditions ensured that its usefulness, applicability, and functionality in different contexts could be accurately tested.
-The findings and insights derived from the GEEST implementation are documented in the Implementation Report, accessible through the following link: [Implementation Report Saint Lucia.docx](https://worldbankgroup-my.sharepoint.com/:w:/r/personal/civanescu_worldbank_org/Documents/Desktop/Work/Gender/TORs/Task%203/St%20Lucia%20-%20GEEST/Implementation%20Report/Implementation%20Report%20Saint%20Lucia.docx?d=wd12a9d054d5747f49788597e3fdc4ff8&csf=1&web=1&e=q6UcU0)
+The findings and insights derived from the GEEST implementation are documented in the Implementation Report, accessible through the following link: [Implementation Report St. Lucia](https://worldbankgroup-my.sharepoint.com/:w:/r/personal/civanescu_worldbank_org/Documents/Desktop/Work/Gender/TORs/Task%203/St%20Lucia%20-%20GEEST/Implementation%20Report/Implementation%20Report%20Saint%20Lucia.docx?d=wd12a9d054d5747f49788597e3fdc4ff8&csf=1&web=1&e=q6UcU0)

 **GEEST Results in Saint Lucia**